charlyBerthet/scrape-linkedin-with-nodejs/README.md

 ## Get started

-1. Download the module
+1.Download the module
 ```
 npm install scrape-linkedin
 ```
-2. Use the module
+2.Use the module
 ```javascript
 // Import the module in your file
 var ScrapeLinkedin = require("./scrape-linkedin");